PromptECO/clariform/CONTRIBUTING.md

    A docker page for the tag is automatically generated in https://github.com/prompteco/clariform/pkgs/container/clariform
 7. Under the Actions tab, select the Docker workflow.
-8. Under _Run workflow_ select tag matching the version then hit the Run workflow button to generate a distribution.
+8. Under _Run workflow_ select tag matching the version then hit the Run workflow button to generate a release distribution.